Corporate Social Responsibility

 Understanding society - understanding the role of everyone in our society including government, businesses, trade unions, non-governmental organisations and civil society.

-Building capacity - building partnerships with other organisations to crate strategic networks and alliances.
+Building capacity - building partnerships with other organisations to create strategic networks and alliances.

 Questioning ‘business as usual’ - being open to new ideas, challenging others to adopt new ways of thinking and questioning entrenched attitudes.